← Back to Projects

 • Analyze lift distribution and stability characteristics

-• Compare performance metrics against conventional aircraft
+• Compare performance metrics against conventional BWB aircraft

 Approach